Dashboard Guide

 Link to section: Creating an API KeyCreating an API Key

-1. Navigate to API Keys
+1. Navigate to Dashboard > API Keys

 3. Enter a descriptive name (e.g., "Production API", "Development")